 Symptoms of Anaemia are very telling, yet one of the most common issues that doctors face is Anaemia in their patients.
-Despite being well-off, many people do not have optimum hemoglobin levels in their blood.
-A person is considered anemic when because of a low level of iron in the blood the body cannot produce enough red blood cells.
-Hemoglobin is a protein that helps in the formation of these cells which are needed to carry oxygen around the body.
+Despite being well-off, many people do not have optimum haemoglobin levels in their blood.
+A person is considered anaemic when because of a low level of iron in the blood the body cannot produce enough red blood cells.
+Haemoglobin is a protein that helps in the formation of these cells which are needed to carry oxygen around the body.
 With insufficient oxygen, the muscles and tissues cannot work inefficiently.

 There are many causes of Anaemia.
 Poor diet, wrong lifestyle choices, fad diets, pregnancy or internal bleeding could all lead to this condition.
 Anaemia affects the overall quality of life.
 One can recognize it through various signs and symptoms that your body exhibits.

 The unusual amount of tiredness in day to day life is one of the most prominent symptoms of Anaemia.
 General debility, crankiness, and poor concentration are all because of low iron levels.
 To improve your iron intake, couple your iron-rich diet with a dose of Vitamin C to aid better absorption.

 Pale skin and eyelids can be explained due to Anaemia.
 Due to low amounts of red blood cells, the skin loses its rosy glow.
 Lower eyelids are one of the first organs that the doctors check when they suspect Anaemia.

 People who suffer from Anaemia constantly feel breathless even with a little bit of activity.
 Insufficient oxygen to the muscles makes them work harder.
 Even the heart which is a muscle must pump harder to make the oxygen reach the other tissues and muscles.